 People have discovered the fantastic qualities of nonstick cookware.
-It is vital to know how to clean hard anodized cookware interior and exterior before using them.
+Knowing how to clean hard anodized cookware interior and exterior is vital before using them.
 We wouldn’t want you to mess up your kitchenware in the name of cleaning.

 I was so curious to find out what was so special about these pots and pans that everyone was talking about.
 I got the answer when I bought my own set.